modeseven-lfit/project-reports/SETUP.md

 2. **Invalid JSON**: Check JSON syntax using online tools
 3. **Gerrit connectivity**: Check that Gerrit servers are accessible
 4. **Permission errors**: Verify repository permissions and secrets
+5. **SSH authentication failures**:
+   - Verify you have added the `LF_GERRIT_INFO_MASTER_SSH_KEY` secret with the proper value
+   - Check that the SSH key has appropriate permissions on Gerrit
+   - Review workflow logs for SSH-related error messages
+   - The workflow will fall back to HTTPS if SSH fails

 ### Debugging